-E. Reverse Flue Collar (If necessary)
+D. Reverse Flue Collar (If necessary)

-Remove the (4) sheet metal screws that hold the flue collar heat shield in place.
-Once heat shield is removed, remove the (2) screws that attach the flue collar to the back of the stove, Figure 3.6.
+Reverse the flue collar by removing the two screws that attach it to the back of the stove.
 Be sure the gasket around the flue collar opening is in position when you screw the collar back onto the stove.

-Figure 3.6 - Install flue collar heat shield.
+Figure 3.5 - Install flue collar heat shield.